- PhD Title

 The aim of my project is to develop transient multi-zone models that better represent healthcare settings such as an adult respiratory ward.
 Through the use of mathematical models, numerical modelling and airflow simulations, alongside the consideration of transient effects such as occupancy, weather, ventilation and disease settings, we aim to model the effects this has on the concentration of airborne pathogen, and consequent risk of infection.
 As the majority of UK hospital wards rely heavily on natural ventilation, there is particular focus on understanding the airflows within indoor environments and more specifically, the inter-zonal flows between spaces as these can vary significantly due to external weather conditions and occupant behaviour e.g. opening windows and doors within buildings.
 Further work may include the development of a stochastic model, both theoretically and numerically, to better capture the randomness of these outbreaks.

-With continued engagement with Leeds Teaching Hospitals NHS Trust, and the development of more realistic models, we hope to develop better models that provide a more accurate representation of the risk of airborne transmissions within hospital environments, which will lead to a better implementation of mitigation strategies, and a more efficient use of already scarce resources.
+With continued engagement with Leeds Teaching Hospitals NHS Trust, and the development of more realistic models, we hope to provide a more accurate representation of the risk of airborne transmissions within hospital environments, which will lead to a better implementation of mitigation strategies, and a more efficient use of already scarce resources.

 Why I chose the CDT in Fluid Dynamics: I chose the CDT in Fluid Dynamics because I felt that the integrated master’s year would give me the opportunity to build on my undergraduate knowledge, allowing me to approach my PhD in the best possible way.
 The CDT also gives the opportunity for interdisciplinary projects, which interests me.